Social | Talent creativity

 The Health and Safety Management Policy applies to all BSEMEA employees, contractors, visitors and businesses where BSEMEA operates, as well as any due diligence procedures for new business assessments through mergers and acquisitions.
 The policy covers compliance with health and safety-related laws and regulations, risk assessments to identify and mitigate workplace risks, investigation and implementation of countermeasures to prevent recurrence, training and education for safety awareness and safe behavior, and continuous improvement through internal and external audits.

-Finally, our BSEMEA Engagement Pulse survey asks questions and quantitatively measures key drivers of our company culture in four areas — well-being, engagement, culture, and collaboration — which drive targeted actions for improving lower-scoring items.
-In the two years since adopting this approach, we have seen a positive impact on well-being across various employee groups.
-One concrete example of this in action: based on the Pulse feedback, BSEMEA initiated its well-being programs, with a structured action plan focused on psychological well-being, social well-being, physical well-being and workplace environment.
+We have seen a positive impact on well-being across various employee groups, one specific example of this in action: based on the Pulse feedback, BSEMEA initiated its well-being programs, with a structured action plan focused on psychological well-being, social well-being, physical well-being and workplace environment.
 Several in-person and online activities, events and conversations with internal and external experts were organized in 2024, with hundreds of employees participating and reporting high satisfaction.
 A virtual library with extensive reading and video content was also uploaded to our intranet and remains accessible to all employees.

 Initiatives for work style reform